briandgomez/Study/Security+/Security Operations.md

     - Commercial data like maps, financials are also usable

 - Proprietary/third-party
-    - They can analyze threats across multiple organizations simultaneously
+    - 3rd party organizations who analyze threats across multiple organizations simultaneously

 - Information-sharing organization
     - Can be private or public organizations